 Most finance functions sit in "Repeatable."
 Decision-ready is the target.

-Dataiku Govern provides the model registry, lineage, version control, and explainability dashboards built for SR 26-2 and EU AI Act requirements in financial services.
-Dataiku Visual ML includes SHAP and partial dependence plots that satisfy auditor documentation without additional tooling.
+Dataiku Govern provides the model registry, lineage, version control, and explainability dashboards built to support audit, internal controls, and financial reporting requirements.
+Dataiku Visual ML includes SHAP and partial dependence plots that satisfy auditor documentation expectations without additional tooling.
 For an overview of enterprise AI governance and regulatory requirements, check out this playbook from Dataiku.

 The work is in defining each side.

-Benefits fall into three buckets.
-Productivity covers hours returned to FP&A, treasury, risk, and audit teams.
-Loss avoidance covers fraud caught earlier, credit losses reduced, and compliance fines avoided.
+Benefits fall into three buckets: Productivity covers hours returned to FP&A, treasury, and reporting teams.
+Loss avoidance covers reporting errors caught before publication and budget overruns avoided before they compound.
 Revenue uplift covers better forecasts that improve pricing decisions, working capital management, or capital allocation.

 Cost has four lines you need to defend: